 Before entering Mac Target Disk Mode, you need some preparations:

 Step 1.
-Connect two Macs both through the appropriate cable mentioned in the above preparations.
-For Intel Macs, you should use a Firewire or Thunderbolt cable.
+Connect two Macs using a Firewire or Thunderbolt cable.

 Step 3.
-If you see a Thunderbolt or FireWire icon on the screen, it means the Mac is in Target Disk Mode.
+If you see a Thunderbolt or FireWire icon on the screen, it means the Mac is in Target Disk Mode, allowing you to access its disk as an external drive.

-One piece of information you should know is that there is no Target Disk Mode on Apple silicon Mac.
-The Target Disk Mode is replaced by Share Disk (or Mac Sharing Mode), a new option on M1 Mac.
-Similarly, M1 Mac Target Disk Mode offers a way to access the startup disk of your Mac from another connected Mac.
+There is no Target Disk Mode on Apple silicon Mac, but it is replaced by Share Disk or Mac Sharing Mode, and M1 Mac offers a way to access the startup disk of your Mac from another connected Mac.

 Step 1.
-Connect the Apple silicon Mac to the second Mac with a suitable cable as mentioned above: a USB, USB-C cable, Thunderbolt 3, or Thunderbolt 4 (MacBook Pro 2021).
+Connect the Apple silicon Mac to the second Mac using a suitable cable, such as a USB, USB-C, Thunderbolt 3, or Thunderbolt 4 cable.

 Step 3.
 Click "Options" and "Continue" with the administrator account password.

 Step 4.
-Select "Utilities" to go to "Share Disk", choose the Disk or volume you want, and click the "Start Sharing" option.
+To share a disk or volume, go to the "Utilities" section and select "Share Disk".
+Choose the disk or volume you want to share, then click the "Start Sharing" option.

 Step 5.
-On the second Mac, follow the sequence to click "Finder", "Locations", and "Network".
+On the second Mac, click "Finder", then go to "Locations" and finally click on "Network".

 Step 6.
-In the Network window on the second Mac, double-click your M1 Mac sharing Disk or volume, click "Connect As", and select "Guest" in the window, then click "Connect".
+On the second Mac, open the Network window, double-click the M1 Mac's shared Disk or volume, select "Connect As" and choose "Guest", then click "Connect".

-Once you enter Target Disk Mode on Mac, it's easy to quickly transfer data between two Macs, as Target Disk Mode supports higher transfer speeds than traditional external drive transfers.
+When you enter Target Disk Mode on a Mac, you can quickly transfer data between two Macs, taking advantage of faster transfer speeds than traditional external drive transfers.

-If Target Disk Mode malfunctions and throws off random errors, shut down the Mac with a power button and remove the cable.
+If Target Disk Mode is malfunctioning and throwing off random errors, shut down your Mac with the power button and disconnect the cable.

 There are some situations when your Target Disk Mode will not work: